Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-5-meta-tags-to-help-beginners-with-seo.md

 After the title, the biggest win is the description.
 As the name suggests, it's a brief description of your web page.
 They can be any length, but Google generally shows around 150-160 characters.
-They should provide a good description where you tell the user what this page is about.
+They should provide a good description where you tell the user about this page.

 Here are some guidelines for meta descriptions: